Thompson Sampling in Function Spaces via Neural Operators: Experiments

 \paragraph{Darcy flow.} Darcy flow models fluid pressure in a porous medium \citep{Li2021fno}, with applications in contaminant control, leakage reduction, and filtration design.
 In our setting, the input $a\in\mathcal{C}((0,1)^2,\mathbb{R}_+)$ is the medium’s permeability on a Dirichlet boundary, and the operator $G_\star$ maps $a$ to the pressure field $u\in\mathcal{C}((0,1)^2,\mathbb{R})$.
-We refer to \citep{Li2021fno} and the supplementary for full details.
-To train $G_\theta$, we generate 1,000 input–output pairs via a finite-difference solver at $16\times16$ resolution and evaluate predictions with objective functionals to optimize porous designs.
+To train $G_\theta$, we generate 1,000 input–output pairs via a finite-difference solver at $16\times16$ resolution.
+Two materials are considered, leading to a binary grid for $\infun$ and a continuum of pressure values for each $u$ grid cell.
+More details are in \citet{Li2021fno} and \autoref{app:experiments}.